-- If physically attacked, attract attention by yelling loudly or using a whistle. - If using self-defense tactics or equipment such inspection before allowing entry. as pepper spray, run away as soon as the attacker is disabled This suggestion would be for • Do not leave a secure location until receiving an off-campus application as pepper spray is an "all clear" from a police officer, emergency responder, or the Campus President. not permitted on campus by Sumner College policy.
-This policy further defines weapons by Reporting a Crime Oregon Revised Statue (ORS) 166.360 which includes mace, tear gas and pepper mace or CALL 911 AS SOON AS IT any similar deleterious agent. - Decide what to do in various situations before they occur.
+- If physically attacked, attract attention by yelling loudly or using a whistle. - If using self-defense tactics or equipment such as pepper spray, run away as soon as the attacker is disabled This suggestion would be for an off-campus application as pepper spray is not permitted on campus by Sumner College policy.
+This policy further defines weapons by Oregon Revised Statue (ORS) 166.360 which includes mace, tear gas and pepper mace or any similar deleterious agent. - Decide what to do in various situations before they occur.
 Try role-playing with a friend. - If confronted by someone who only wants property, give it to them. - Try to get an accurate description of the assailant.
 If a vehicle is involved, get the license number and call 911.